x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/voice-mail-unified-messaging/run-voice-mail-call-reports/interpret-voice-mail-call-records.md

   - **Fax**: A call was received in which a fax tone was detected.
 If you've configured fax partners, this call was sent to the fax partner.

-  - **PlayOnPhone**: A call was placed by UM because the user clicked the Play on Phone button in a voice message in either Microsoft Outlook Web App or Outlook.
+  - **PlayOnPhone**: A call was placed by UM because the user clicked the Play on Phone button in a voice message in either Microsoft Outlook or Outlook on the web (formerly known as Outlook Web App).

   - **Find Me**: An outbound call was placed by UM as a result of a Find Me rule in a call answering rule.